lluisi/easy-install-php-qa-tools/README.md

 * [phpcs] - PHP_CodeSniffer tokenizes PHP, JavaScript and CSS files and detects violations of a defined set of coding standards
 * [phpdcd] - PHP Dead Code Detector

-... and symlink the downloaded bins to your /usr/local/bin folder to be used globally.
+This bins are being moved to /usr/local/bin folder

 ### Usage